-The show was full of physical action as Irwin and his mates jumped on crocodiles all at once and restrained them with duct tape.
+The show was full of physical action as Irwin and his mates jumped on crocodiles all at once and restrained them with rope and duct tape.
 He was also shown hand-feeding crocodiles, and distracting them while the rest of his staff raided the crocodiles' nest for the eggs to incubate.

 The show offered an unbeatable combination of old-fashioned derring-do with a strong conservationist message.
 It also gave parodists a field day, and (perhaps unintentionally) did much to contribute to the stereotype of the "Australian Naturalist" as a khaki-clad testosterone-fueled adrenaline junkie whose passion for up-close-and-personal encounters with large, dangerous, or deadly animals bordered on protracted suicide.

-Irwin made several other movies with conservationist themes, enlivened by his bubbly Larrikin personality and his catch phrase, "Crikey!", and he soon became perhaps the world's most visible and charismatic spokesman for the environment, filling a role left empty by the death of Jacques Cousteau.
+Irwin made several other movies and documentaries with conservationist themes, enlivened by his bubbly Larrikin personality and his catch phrase, "Crikey!", and he soon became perhaps the world's most visible and charismatic spokesman for the environment, filling a role left empty by the death of Jacques Cousteau.
 Irwin even produced and starred in The Movie of his TV show, Crocodile Hunter: Collision Course, in which a crocodile accidentally swallows a top-secret government satellite that falls to earth, and Irwin and his wife Terri are unwittingly caught in the middle as they try to film their TV show.

 Despite all the crocodile antics, they were not the ones to kill him.
 Irwin died in a freak accident with a stingray while diving.
 He was mourned worldwide.
 And, in a stunning case of general oddity, many Aussies went on stingray-butchering rampages in the name of one of the most famous animal lovers in history.
 They were called out on this, as people said that that's not what Steve Irwin would have wanted.
 Perhaps even more bizarrely (though far less disturbingly), Philadelphia Phillies fans used Irwin as a rallying cry during their successful 2008 World Series run against the Tampa Bay Rays.